-Represent whole numbers as lengths from 0 on a number line and know that the points corresponding to the numbers on the number line are equally spaced.
+2.MD.B 2.MD.B.6 Represent whole numbers as lengths from 0 on a number line and know that the points corresponding to the numbers on the number line are equally spaced.
 Use a number line to represent whole number sums and differences of lengths within 100.

-Code Digital Student Experience Code Teacher Resources U31 Computations and Algebraic Thinking - Adding on a Number Line U31 Adding on a Number Line U31 Computations and Algebraic Thinking - Subtracting on a Number Line U31 Subtracting on a Number Line
+MP 1, 2, 3 MP 1, 2, 3, 4, 5, 6, 7, 8 Cada Code Digital Student Experience Code Teacher Resources U31 Computations and Algebraic Thinking - Adding on a Number Line Code U31 Teacher Resources Adding on a Number Line